Mid-Atlantic Regional Health Training Center

 School Based Research and Practice Network

-The Pennsylvania Public Health Training Center improves the performance of the public health system in Delaware, DC, Maryland, Pennsylvania, Virginia, and West Virginia by enhancing the competencies of public health workers to carry out the essential public health services.
+The Mid-Atlantic Regional Public Health Training Center improves the performance of the public health system in Delaware, DC, Maryland, Pennsylvania, Virginia, and West Virginia by enhancing the competencies of public health workers to carry out the essential public health services.
 The Training Center provides continuing education to hundreds of public health practitioners every year through in-person and distance-accessible training opportunities.

 The Graduate Certificate Program in Public Health Preparedness and Disaster Response was founded in 2003 as a response to the growing threats to the public's health.
 This program has continued under the Center for Public Health Practice.